2025 CCCU Imago Dei Conference

 Pastor Corey Brooks

 Pastor Corey Brooks is a dedicated leader, visionary pastor and nationally recognized community activist committed to transforming lives and revitalizing underserved communities.
-As the senior pastor of New Beginnings Church of Chicago, located in the heart of the South Side’s Woodlawn neighborhood, Pastor Brooks has spent more than two decades fighting for peace, justice and economic opportunity for the residents of Chicago’s most vulnerable areas.
+As the senior pastor of New Beginnings Church of Chicago, Pastor Brooks has spent more than two decades fighting for peace, justice and economic opportunity for the residents of Chicago’s most vulnerable neighborhoods.

-In 2011, Pastor Brooks gained national attention for his 94-day rooftop vigil, where he camped atop an abandoned motel to raise awareness and funds to demolish the crime-ridden building and replace it with a community center.
+In 2011, Pastor Brooks gained national attention for his 94-day rooftop vigil, where he camped atop an abandoned motel to raise awareness and funds to replace the crime-ridden building with a community center.
 His efforts led to the founding of Project H.O.O.D.
-(Helping Others Obtain Destiny), a nonprofit organization focused on providing education, job training, violence prevention and economic development opportunities to at-risk youth and families.
+(Helping Others Obtain Destiny), a nonprofit providing education, job training, violence prevention and economic development opportunities to at-risk youth and families.

-Pastor Brooks’ work has been featured on national media platforms such as FOX News, CNN, The Wall Street Journal, USA Today, and The New York Times, and he is widely regarded as a leading voice in the movement to address the root causes of urban violence and poverty.
+Pastor Brooks’ work has been featured on national media platforms, and he is widely regarded as a leading voice in the movement to address the root causes of urban violence and poverty.

 Jon S. Kulaga, Ph.D.